ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-4-Notes.md

 The guard symbol `|` is read as such that.

 > ... the guard otherwise is defined in the standard prelude simply by `otherwise = True`.
-Ending a sequence of guards with otherwise is not necessary, but provides a convenient way of handling all other cases..
+Ending a sequence of guards with otherwise is not necessary, but provides a convenient way of handling all other cases.
 >
 > Excerpt From: Graham Hutton.
 “Programming in Haskell” (2nd ed.).